cocos/cocos-docs/en/editor/publish/android/build-example.md

     ![java-ts.png](images/java-ts.png)

     > **Note**:
     > 1. Use the **NATIVE** macro to control access permissions.
-Only the native application can access there methods.
+Only the native application can access these methods.
     > 2. It's necessary to wait for the engine initialization to be completed before calling `JsbBridge.sendToScript` to send messages to JAVA.
     > 3. One can only transfer strings through this method, for complex data, it is recommended to encode them in JSON format before transmission.